Baresse/Getting-and-Cleaning-Data-Course-Project/README.md

 * Unzip it in your working directory.

-The data linked to represent data collected from the accelerometers from the Samsung Galaxy S smartphone.
+The data linked represent data collected from the accelerometers from the Samsung Galaxy S smartphone.
 A full description is available at the site where the data was obtained:

 <a href="http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones">http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones</a>